 This claim MAY be generated by the Verifier and sent to the Relying Party.
-For example, it could be the results of the Verifier comparing the contents of the swevidence claim to Reference Values.
+For example, it could be the results of the Verifier comparing the contents of the swevidence claim, {#swevidence}, to Reference Values.

-This claim MAY also be generated on the entity if the entity has the ability for one subsystem to measure another subsystem.
+This claim MAY also be generated on the entity if the entity has the ability for one subsystem to measure and evaluate another subsystem.
 For example, a TEE might have the ability to measure the software of the rich OS and may have the Reference Values for the rich OS.

-Within an attestation target or submodule, multiple results can be reported.
-For example, it may be desirable to report the results for the kernel and each individual application separately.
+Within an entity, attestation target or submodule, multiple results can be reported.
+For example, it may be desirable to report the results for measurements of the file system, chip configuration, installed software, running software and so on.